 You can set up horizontal and vertical guides.
-As soon as an object or drawing that you have inserted or moved comes near one of the guides, it automatically snaps to that guide as if the guide were a magnet.
+When you move a frame or drawing with your mouse, and you are getting close to one of these guides, the object automatically snaps to that guide - as if guides were magnetic.

-This is useful, for example, when you want several objects to be precisely aligned alongside one another.
+This is useful, for example, when you want several picture frames or text frames to be precisely aligned alongside one another.